-- No planning applications were granted permission contrary to the advice of the Environment Agency. - Biodiversity habitats, species numbers and areas of value have been successfully protected during the monitoring period. - Gloucester City no longer has any open space managed to Green Flag Award standard. - Air quality has improved in the City. - River water quality in the area is fair, with good results for chemistry but phosphate levels are fairly high at numerous monitoring locations across the City.
+- Biodiversity habitats, species numbers and areas of value have been successfully protected during the monitoring period. - Gloucester City no longer has any open space managed to Green Flag Award standard. - Air quality in the City has been monitored and there are some areas of concern.